gregorbj/Archive-VisionEval/sources/VEGUI/README.md

 setwd(full_path_to_VEGUI)
 runApp('../VEGUI')
 ```
-  4. Navigate to the VERPAT run_model.R script
+  4. Navigate to the VERPAT run_model.R script in the copy of this repository on your computer
   5. Run the model